-Install Boot Manager for drive add?
-FreeBSD comes with a boot selector that allows you to easily select between FreeBSD and any other operating systems on your m at boot time.
-If you have more than one drive and want to boot from the second one, the boot selector will also make it possibl to do so (limitations in the PC BIOS usually prevent this otherw If you do not want a boot selector, or wish to replace an existione, select "standard".
-If you would prefer your Master Boot Record to remain untouched then select "None".
-NOTE: PC-DOS users will almost certainly require "None"! .e /ise).
-BootMgr StandardInstall the FreeBSD Boot Manager Install a standard MBR (no boot manager) Leave the Master Boot Record untouched [QK] Cancel [Press Fl to read about drive setup]------------------------------------
+select b at boot from the to do so If you c one, sel Record t Install Boot Manager for drive ad0? comes with a boot selector that allows you to easily etween FreeBSD and any other operating systems on your machine time.
+If you have more than one drive and want to boot second one, the boot selector will also make it possible (limitations in the PC BIOS usually prevent this otherwise). to not want a boot selector, or wish to replace an existing ect "standard".
+If you would prefer your Master Boot o remain untouched then select "None".
+PC-DOS users will almost certainly require "None"!
+BootMgrInstall the FreeBSD Boot ManagerStandardInstall a standard MBR (no boot manager)NoneLeave the Master Boot Record untouched [GK] Cancel [Press Fl to read about drive setup]